-We are focusing on combining cutting-edge microfluidics, soft materials and high throughput nano-assembly techniques to develop novel biofunctional polymer surfaces and microdevices for biological applications, with particular interests in 3D cell microenvironments, cell-surface interactions, bio-imaging sensors, and cancer drug screening.
+Welcome to the Li Lab!
+The Li research group at Texas Tech are focusing on combining cutting-edge microfluidics, soft materials and high throughput nano-assembly techniques to develop novel functional polymer surfaces and devices for biomedical and energy applications.

 Currently, we have positions opening for highly motivated students and postdocs.
 Please send emails to firstname.lastname@example.org if you are interested.

 Lab NewsSeptember, 2018, Our paper on "Effective Reduction of Non-Specific Binding of Blood Cells in a Microfluidic Chip for Isolation of Rare Cancer Cells" was accepted for publishing in Biomaterials Science.
 Congratulations to Dan and all co-authors !

 July, 2018, Visiting student Yinggui Wang joined the lab.
 She is a M. S. student from Prof. Jiangyu Wu’s group in the Department of Materials and Engineering at Wuhan Institute of Technology.
 Welcome!

 July, 2018, Dr. Li visited People’s Hospital of Zhengzhou University (Henan Provincial People's Hospital) and gave an invited talk on Biomaterials and Translational Medical Applications.

 July, 2018, Our paper on "Enhanced Capture and Release of Circulating Tumor Cells Using Hollow Glass Microspheres with Nanostructured Surface" was published in Nanoscale.
 Congratulations to Ziye and all co-authors !